Ethereum Smart Contract SelfDestruct, Destroys Your Contract

 How to identify who hacked your Facebook

 Make sure all tabs are closed and no applications are running in the background on your desktop.
 This is so you can see what IP addresses are inbound with as much accuracy as possible.
+While we prefer wireshark, you can do the below, as wirehark has a steep learning curve for most.

 1. open up Facebook messenger